tianyingw/ZILLNB/README.md

 ## 1 Introduction to ZILLNB
 ![fig1_v15_1](https://github.com/tianyingw/ZILLNB/blob/main/fig/fig1_v15_1.jpg)
-The proposed ZILLNB model consists of three key components.
+The proposed zero-inflated latent factors learning-based negative binomial (ZILLNB) model consists of three key components.
 First, we employ a deep learning approach that integrates InfoVAE and GAN to extract latent cell-wise and gene-wise information simultaneously.
-Second, these learned latent factor matrices are used to fit a zero-inflated negative binomial (ZINB) model, where the latent factors and the coefficients of interest are iteratively updated using the expectation-maximization (EM) algorithm.
+Second, these learned latent factor matrices are used to fit a ZINB model, where the latent factors and the coefficients of interest are iteratively updated using the expectation-maximization (EM) algorithm.
 This process removes noise introduced by cell-specific sampling effects (e.g., uneven library sizes) and gene-specific variation (e.g., heterogeneity across genes).
 The adjusted mean parameters are then used to generate a dense denoised and imputed matrix.
-Additionally, we provide a method to recover the count matrix based on the denoised distribution.
-For more information on COMSE, we recommend the user to check the following article:
+For more information, we recommend the user to check the following article:
 > ZILLNB: Denoising Single-cell RNA-Seq Data with a Deep Learning-embedded Statistical Framework(https://doi.org/xxxxx)[1]

 ## 2 Requirements